 - The parents of the child are married before or marry after the child’s birth.

 - The parents enter into a Parental Responsibility agreement (a formal document, drawn up, that both parents sign)

 - The Court makes a Parental Responsibility Order

-If either party cannot agree on where the child should live, the Court will be asked to intervene and decide the issue of residence.
-The residence order will simply determine who the child should live with.
-Parental Responsibility is not affected, except in cases where a residence order is made in favour of someone without Parental Responsibility.
+- Child Arrangements Order with whom the child concerned will live.
+If either party cannot agree on where the child should live, the Court will be asked to intervene to decide the issue.
+The Child Arrangements Order will simply determine who the child should live with.
+Parental Responsibility will not be affected, except in cases where a Child Arrangements Order is made in favour of someone without Parental Responsibility.
 They will then acquire Parental Responsibility for the duration of the order.

-If either party cannot agree the arrangements for the child to have contact with the parent they do not live with, the Court may make a contact order.
-A contact order will determine the frequency, duration and venue for contact and may even specify the collection and return arrangements.
-Parental Responsibility is not affected.
+- Child Arrangements Order concerning who the child shall spend time with.
+If either party cannot agree the arrangements for the child to spend time with a non-resident parent or another person, the Court may make a Child Arrangements Order setting out the time the child will spend with that person.
+The Child Arrangements Order will determine the frequency, duration and venue for the arrangements made and may specify the collection and return arrangements.
+Parental Responsibility would not be affected.

 - Specific Issue Order.
 If there is a specific point upon which the parents cannot agree, the Court can be asked to make a decision.
 Such issues can include which school a child should go to, or by what surname the child should be known.